orelmeister/mailmachine/README.md

 	`mailmachine -R=receivers.ml --globals=globalvars.mvar -s="Welcome {{name}}!" input.mmtmpl`

+- Automatically finding out the type of the mail to be sent

+	`mailmachine --smartsend=./mail-campaigns/festember/c1`

+The folder `./mail-campaigns/festember/c1` should have the following structure:

+	- template.mmtmpl
+	- mailinglist.ml
+	- subject.txt
+	- globals.mvar

+The first two files are required.
+The last file is optional.
+If the `subject.txt` file is missing, then the subject will be taken as the directory name (here, `c1`).

 (For the first type of command, the subject can NOT be a template.)

 Format of a `.ml` file: